Willy-Kimura/HotkeyListener/README.md

 # Features
 - Supports [.NET Framework 4.0](https://www.microsoft.com/en-us/download/details.aspx?id=17718) and higher.
-- Manages system-wide hotkeys in a crud-like fashion with the methods `Add()`, `Update()`, `Remove()` and `RemoveAll()`.
-You can also suspend and resume hotkeys using the methods `Suspend()` and `Resume()`.
+- Manages system-wide hotkeys in a CRUD-like fashion using the methods `Add()`, `Update()`, `Remove()` and `RemoveAll()`.
+You can also suspend (*temporarily disable*) and resume hotkeys using the methods `Suspend()` and `Resume()`.
-- Determines the pressed hotkey(s) using the `HotkeyPressed` event and its `Hotkey` argument.
+- Determines the pressed hotkey(s) using the `HotkeyPressed` event, allowing you to define what happens if any specific hotkey is invoked.
-- Determines the application from which a hotkey was pressed using the  `HotkeyPressed` event's `SourceApplication` argument.
-- In addition to hotkey-listening, the `HotkeySelector` class lets you enable any control to be used for selecting hotkeys at runtime. `HotkeyListener` would pretty much be half-baked if this class wasn't available, and thus the need for it.
-This will be super handy for applications that let end-users choose their own preferred hotkey(s) for certain features to be invoked/launched.
-- As a nifty addition, the library includes a helper method `GetSelection()` or the property `SelectedText`, which both let you get the text selected from any active application where a hotkey was pressed.
+- Captures the application from where a hotkey was pressed using the  `HotkeyPressed` event's `SourceApplication` argument.
+With this event argument, you can even capture the text selected from an active application where a hotkey was pressed using the argument's `Selection` property.
 To get a glimpse of what's possible with this feature, think of how [WordWeb]( https://wordweb.info/free/ ) is able to lookup the definition of any phrase you've selected at the press of a hotkey...
 Or how [Cintanotes]( http://cintanotes.com/ ) lets you save highlighted texts as notes from any active application in an instant.
-That's precisely what you can achieve with `HotkeyListener`.
+That's precisely what you can achieve with it. *See demo for more.*
+- In addition to hotkey-listening, the `HotkeySelector` class lets you enable any control to be used for selecting hotkeys at runtime. `HotkeyListener` would pretty much be half-baked if this class wasn't available and thus the need for it.
+This will be super handy for applications that let end-users choose their own preferred hotkey(s) for certain features to be invoked/launched. *See demo for more.*

 # Usage